 The entire course is designed for completion within 2 years, but it depends on each individual.
 Some would prefer to learn for a shorter term, or by doing a “crash” course.
 You may decide for yourself the duration of your study at Play by Ear Music School.

 We are not an exam-orientated music school, as many of our students wish to learn for recreational purposes.
-However, if students wish to be assessed, we do conduct the P.B.E.S™ exams on a quarterly basis.
-The exams are conducted by certified P.B.E.S™ examiners and may be used to gauge your ability to progress to the next level.
+However, if students wish to be assessed, we do conduct the P.B.E.S™ exams on a yearly basis.
+The exams are conducted by certified P.B.E.S™ examiners from our PBE Japan HQ and may be used to gauge your ability to progress to the next level.

 Yes, it is possible, if the instructor is free.
 However, they are usually busy teaching and only have limited time during their lunch or dinner break.
 It may not be too “fair” to them to use their break time to speak to potential students, unless it is going to be very short.
 We recommend that you sign up for a paid, no-obligation trial lesson instead, during which you can have a full 45 minutes to interact with the instructor and understand how a lesson is conducted, which is much better.